Data and Analysis @AdamDatasmith

 Manchester City have not beaten Liverpool at Anfield in the Premier League since 2003

-Manchester City have not won at Anfield in the Premier League for nearly 15 years - bad news for the league leaders ahead of their trip to Liverpool, live on Sky Sports this Sunday.
+Manchester City have not won at Liverpool in the Premier League for 15 years - we examine the stats behind their poor record at Anfield.

-City have lost 14 of their 20 meetings at Liverpool during the modern top-flight era, snatching their sole victory with a 2-1 win in May 2003 - when current City winger Leroy Sane was just seven years old.
+City have lost 15 of their 21 meetings at Liverpool during the modern top-flight era, their sole victory a 2-1 win in May 2003 - when current City winger Leroy Sane was just seven years old.

 During that period, the Manchester club suffered their heaviest defeat against the Reds in October 1995 when Ian Rush and Robbie Fowler notched two apiece, while Jamie Redknapp and Neil Ruddock completed a 6-0 rout.

-However, Guardiola will be confident his side can finally break the 15-year Anfield hoodoo following their 5-0 victory over Jurgen Klopp's men at the Etihad in September.
+However, Pep Guardiola will be hoping his side can finally break the 15-year Anfield hoodoo and take inspiration from their 5-0 victory over Jurgen Klopp's men at the Etihad in September last year.

 That result was City's biggest winning margin over Liverpool, in all competitions, home or away, since winning by the same scoreline during WWII, at Anfield in October 1945.